Quantum chemistry

 The name of the input file can be changed by

-Numerical parameters are specified in the dft block, the most important ones that will also be used is subsequent calculations (e.g. mp2) are
+Numerical parameters are specified in the dft block, the most important ones that will also be used in subsequent calculations (e.g. mp2) are

 dft